 My friend Rob and I played on our high school varsity baseball team.
-One very humid summer Houston evening, we headed outside with a plastic bat and ball and began pitching to each other.
+“Played” might be a bit of a stretch, as we both mostly rode the bench all season.
+To get our baseball fix, on one very humid summer Houston evening, we headed outside with a plastic bat and ball and began pitching to each other.
 We made a game of hitting the ball over a light pole in front of my house.
 The game of Home Run Derby was born.

 Over the next few weeks, we formalized the rules, basing them more or less on the Major League All-Star Home Run Derby.
 We experimented with different kinds of plastic balls before finding ones that wouldn’t break (smooth polyballs), and we came up with ways to block the storm drains that lined the street and would eat our balls.